 - The prescription for your bowel prep has been sent to the pharmacy listed on your history form.
 Please contact your pharmacy in advance to ensure the prep is affordable for you.
 If Suprep will not work for you, please call our office to discuss the options available.

-- You will need to purchase Miralax, or any generic store-brand version.
-This is available over the counter without a prescription.
+- You will also need to purchase Magnesium Citrate.
+If this is not available, you will need to purchase Miralax, or any generic store-brand version of it.
+These are available over the counter without a prescription.

 2 DAYS PRIOR TO YOUR PROCEDURE:

-- At 7:00PM, mix 7 scoops of Miralax in 24oz of any clear liquid and drink.
+- At 7:00PM, drink 1 bottle of Magnesium Citrate.
+If Magnesium Citrate is not available, mix 7 capfuls of Miralax in 24oz of any clear liquid and drink.

 THE DAY PRIOR TO YOUR PROCEDURE: